 “There are hurdles that we’re all trying to jump through.”

-Even when LSU’s grower, GB Sciences, gets medical cannabis to the shelves, it’s expected to only provide a limited supply for patients with the most severe conditions.
+Even when LSU’s grower, GB Sciences, gets medical cannabis to the shelves, it’s expected to provide only a limited supply for patients with the most severe conditions.

 Frustrated that four years have passed since lawmakers created the framework for dispensing medical cannabis, Louisiana pharmacists licensed to dispense medical marijuana and the patients clamoring for it had called for a May 15 product release.